-The Section 199A deduction for qualified business income was widely regarded as the most complicated and least understood topic of The Tax Cuts and Jobs Act.
-Now, the IRS has just released almost 200 pages of regulations on this statute.
-These regulations are designed to provide much needed computational, definitional, and anti-avoidance guidance regarding the application of Section 199A.
-It is critical that tax practitioners understand the details of this provision now, so that their clients can take advantage of the enormous planning opportunities it offers.
-This 4-hour course provides the comprehensive coverage necessary to understand this complex guidance.
+The Section 199A deduction for qualified business income is widely regarded as the most complicated and least understood provision of The Tax Cuts and Jobs Act.
+Now that the IRS has just issued final Section 199A regulations, we can find answers to questions about which many tax practitioners were concerned, because they were not addressed in the proposed regulations or elsewhere.
+The just-released final regulations are designed to provide much needed guidance to practitioners regarding this deduction.
+It is critical that tax practitioners understand the details of this provision now so that they can correctly prepare 2018 tax returns for those entitled to claim this deduction.
+This 4-hour course provides the insights necessary to understand this complex guidance.

-- Operational rules for calculating the Section 199A deduction
+- How to calculate the Section 199A deduction

 - Definitions that apply for purposes of the Section 199A deduction

-- What is a specified service trade or business?
+- New insights into the definition of a specified service trade or business

 - Requirements for aggregation of separate trades or businesses